 Chimichurri Sauce Cauliflower Rice Buddha Bowl

-- 16 oz. bag of Cauliflower Rice Trader Joe's
+- 16 oz.
+Cauliflower Rice Trader Joe's bag

 - ½ cup orange bell peppers finely chopped